-The one thing that really lets Avast down is latency, which was upwards of 17ms even on same-country connections.
-This means it’s probably a no-go for gamers, especially considering there are providers out there with ping times of less than 1ms.
+Avast VPN is really let down by its high latency, which was upwards of 17ms even on same-country connections.
+This means it’s a no-go for gamers, especially considering there are VPN providers out there with much lower ping times.

-The desktop app connects fairly quickly each time, in around 10 seconds or less, which we’ve found to be about average in our tests.
-Once you’re up and running, performance is incredibly reliable with practically no connection drop-outs, provided you have a stable internet connection of course.
+Avast’s desktop VPN app connects fairly quickly each time, in around 10 seconds or less, which we’ve found to be about average in our tests.
+Once the app is running, it is very reliable with practically no connection drop-outs, provided you have a stable internet connection of course.

 Avast Secureline’s server network is small, with just 34 countries and 54 cities available.
-Most popular countries are covered, however if you want a VPN with worldwide coverage then we suggest using HideMyAss!, which serves over 190 countries and is owned by Avast.
+Most popular countries are covered, however if you want a VPN with worldwide coverage then we suggest using VyprVPN, which serves over 60 countries.

 There’s no information about the number of individual IP addresses Avast maintains.
 All servers offer a single shared IP address which can lead to server congestion and slower speeds as Avast VPN’s customer base increases.